sleeptoken/zettelkasten/Remote Thought/Cross-origin resource sharing (CORS).md

 Suppose an application that rigorously employs HTTPS also whitelists a trusted subdomain that is using plain HTTP.

+find a functionality on the website that redirects to a subdomain and try finding a xss vulnerability on the subdomain

 ## Testing for CORS Miscofig

 - change the origin of an arbitrary value/ True
 - change the origin to a null value
+- change the origin header to one that begins with the origin of the site
+- change the origin header to one that ends with the origin of the site (checks subdomains)
 ### References

 https://portswigger.net/web-security/learning-paths/cors